Tattoo Time Machine: Tattoo Trends Through the Years

 Tattoos of the time were usually small and simple, such as the classic anchor to signify someone was a sailor.
 What’s more, travelers used tattoos to tell their personal stories.
-For example, a turtle symbolized that someone had traveled beyond the equator, and a swallow meant they had journeyed 5000 miles.
+For example, a turtle symbolized that someone had traveled beyond the equator and a swallow meant they had journeyed 5000 miles.

 It was also common to see crosses and other religious symbols.
-Men were more likely to get tattoos, but women sometimes got them as well, particularly in places where they could hide them under clothing.
+Men were more likely to get tattoos, though women sometimes got them as well, particularly in places where they could hide them under clothing.

 The big exception to the rule regarding women’s tattoos was on the freak show circuit.
 People at the time were fascinated by tattoos, and tattooed men and women were a common sight amongst circus performers.

 A few women, in particular, would get tattooed from head to toe to find fame and as a means to support themselves without the assistance of a man.
 For instance, Nora Hildebrant was one of the first women to gain notoriety for being tattooed in this way.